avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 and case-control studies that aim to test whether particular factors are associated with disease, randomised trials, and meta-analysis.

+This booklet assumes that the reader has some basic knowledge of biomedical statistics, and the principal focus of the booklet is not to explain biomedical statistics analyses, but rather to explain how to carry out these analyses using R.

+If you are new to biomedical statistics, and want to learn more about any of the concepts presented here, I would highly recommend the Open University book "Medical Statistics" (product code M249/01), available from from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

 Calculating Relative Risks for a Cohort Study
 ---------------------------------------------